-1.6 Mineral Reserve Estimate
+1.7 Mineral Reserve Estimate

-Mr. Dale Mah, P.Geo, of EDR is responsible for the mineral reserve estimate presented in this report.
-Mr. Mah is Qualified Person as defined by NI 43-101 and is not independent of EDR.
-The reserve calculation for the Bolañitos Project was completed in accordance with NI 43-101 and has an effective date of December 31st, 2020.
-Stope designs for reporting the reserves were created utilizing the updated resources and cutoffs established for 2020.
-All of the stopes are within readily accessible areas of the active mining areas.
-Ore is processed in the on-site mill and floatation process capable of processing 1,600 tpd.
+Mr. Don Gray, P.E., SME-RM, of EDR is responsible for the mineral reserve estimate presented in this report.
+Mr. Gray is Qualified Person as defined by NI 43-101 and is not independent of EDR.
+The reserve calculation for the Bolañitos Project was completed in accordance with NI 43-101 and has an effective date of May 31st, 2022.
+Stope designs for reporting the reserves were created utilizing the updated resources and cutoffs established for 2022 by Richard A. Schwering SME-RM with Hard Rock Consulting, LLC ("HRC").
+All the stopes are within readily accessible areas of the active mining areas.
+Ore is milled and undergoes floatation at a rate of 1,100 tpd.